 The Joints are probably the most ignored and underrated parts when it comes to exercise.
 We often believe that it’s an “old man’s” concern and not ours.
 However, it is very important to work on our joints as they are interconnected to other vital parts.
-Here are a few you should all know about joint-:
+Here are a few you should all know about the joint-:

 Keep your joints moving.

 Many people with arthritis resist regular physical activity or exercise because they fear it will increase pain or further damage their joints.
 The body is supposed to move; our joints allow for movement.
-In fact, movement eases joint stiffness, reduces joint pain, strengthens the muscles which surround the joints, and help us maintain a healthy weight.
+In fact, movement eases joint stiffness, reduces joint pain, strengthens the muscles which surround the joints, and helps us maintain a healthy weight.
 The benefits are real, so keep moving!

 The practice of low-intensity exercise.

-The desired benefits of regular physical activity and exercise can be achieved with low-impact exercise—a gentler type of exercise that minimizes the stress put on joints during high intensity workouts.
+The desired benefits of regular physical activity and exercise can be achieved with low-impact exercise—a gentler type of exercise that minimizes the stress put on joints during high-intensity workouts.